Nerd Prescribed

 Number of Pages

 Every additional page adds design, content, and development time.
-Each extra page costs roughly €1,000 and takes about 2 days to build.
+Each extra page costs roughly €1,000 and takes about two days to build.

 Most solopreneurs launching their first product need one to three pages.
-More than that usually means you have multiple services or product lines.
+More than that usually means multiple services or product lines — which is a fine reason, but not a default starting point.

 Add-Ons That Cost Extra

-These are the features that push a basic site into a business tool:
+These are the features that turn a basic site into a business tool:

 You don't need all of these on day one.
-Start with what makes you money and add the rest later.
+Start with what makes you money and add the rest when the first version is paying for itself.

 Website Pricing Breakdown for Solopreneurs

-These are real prices for a professional, custom-built site — not a template with your logo swapped in.
+These are prices for a custom-built site.
+Not a template with your logo swapped in.

-A single-page site costs €3,000 and takes about 5 days to build.
-It works for solopreneurs who need to get online fast, test an idea, or give people a place to land from social media.
+A single-page site costs €3,000 and takes about five days.
+It works if you need to get online fast, test an idea, or give people a place to land from social media.

-A multi-page site starts around €5,000 and takes 2–4 weeks.
+A multi-page site starts around €5,000 and takes two to four weeks.
 It makes sense when you have multiple services, want to rank for different keywords, or need features like a blog or booking system.

 Should You Pay Monthly or Once?

-A one-time build means you own the site.
-You handle hosting, updates, and security yourself — or you don't, and the site slowly breaks.
+A one-time build means you own the site outright.
+You handle hosting, updates, and security yourself — or you don't, and the site slowly deteriorates until something breaks at the worst possible moment.

 • Hosting on fast infrastructure